ConceptaNjolima/steadyCoding/README.md

 | 6 | Fundamentals 3, Project Rock, Paper, Scissors|
 | 7 | Fundamentals 4, DOM manipulation |
 | 8 | Fundamentals 5, Project calculator|

+## Conclusion
+Thank you for reading this far.
+I hope I see you join in the project